joausaga/reportbytwitter/README.md

 allow to identify the consultant and the social network in which the consultant will be run.
 To avoid error collecting the posts related to the consultant the initiative hashtag should be chosen carefully.
 In participa, each initiative is composed of one or more **campaigns**, which are the phases or stages in which a consultant is divided in.
 Finally, campaigns contain **challenges**, which are the questions, topics, or issues on which the consultant is based on.

-Further it is included the explanation of real use case scenario to ground the concepts.
+Further, it is included the explanation of real use case scenario to ground the concepts.

 How is it work?